-Risk Management is an integral part of the Company's plans and operations.
-The Company's board of directors has overall responsibility for the establishment and oversight of the Company risk management framework.
+Risk Management is an integral part of the Company's plans and operations The Company's board of directors has overall responsibility for the establishment and oversight of the Company risk management framework.
 The board of directors is responsible for developing and monitoring the Company risk management policies.

-The audit committee oversees how management monitors compliance with the Company's risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
-The audit committee is assisted in its oversight role by internal audit.
-Internal audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the audit committee.
+The audit committee oversces how management monitors compliance with the Company's risk management policies and procedures, and reviews the adequacy of the risk management policies.
+The audit committee oversces how management monitors compliance with the Company's risk management policies.